 I don’t deny the importance of running and growing your own business.
 But this doesn’t mean you should ignore other opportunities to create personal wealth.
 Knowledge is power and can only add benefits to your financial situation.
-This article will discuss useful personal investment strategies for small business owners that everyone should know.
+This article will discuss helpful personal investment strategies for small business owners that everyone should know.

 7 Personal Investment Strategies for Small Business Owners

 We all face tough times.
 There’s no exception.
 Therefore, it’s essential to establish an emergency cash fund containing enough for at least 6 months of expenses to help weather unforeseen storms.

 2. Take a risk tolerance questionnaire.

 A risk tolerance questionnaire aims to determine your investor type, mainly when dealing with risks.
 This, in return, will help you better manage your fear and avoid taking on too much risk.